pococms/website/docs/front-matter.md

 Return to [top](#alphabetical-list-of-front-matter-options)

 ## title
-The `Title` key lets you set a title for your HTML page.
+The `title` key lets you set a title for your HTML page.
 This has a number of important benefits.

 * It will be used for browser tabs open to that page